OSGeo/OSGeoLive-doc/en/overview/geokettle_overview.rst

 Data Integration
 ~~~~~~~~~~~~~~~~

 GeoKettle is a "spatially-enabled" version of the `Pentaho Data Integration (Kettle) <http://www.pentaho.com/products/data_integration/>`_.
-It is a powerful, metadata-driven spatial ETL (Extract, Transform and Load) tool dedicated to the integration of different data sources for building and updating geospatial databases and data warehouses.
+It is a powerful, metadata-driven spatial ETL (Extract, Transform and Load) tool dedicated to the integration of different data sources for building and updating geospatial databases, data warehouses and web services.

 GeoKettle enables the Extraction of data from data sources, the Transformation of data in order to correct errors, make some data cleansing, change the data structure, make them compliant to defined standards, and the Loading of transformed data into a target DataBase Management System (DBMS), GIS file, or geospatial web service.